 Diabetes signs in women:

-There are some certain signs that are more likely to be seen in women who have diabetes, these signs include:
+There are certain signs that are more likely to be seen in women who have diabetes, these signs include:

 - Itchy skin